Animal Trust Logo

 Diagnosing gum disease in dogs

-Diagnosing gum disease in dogs: Vet examination, often under anaesthesia for a thorough check, X-rays, and dental probing.
+Diagnosing gum disease in dogs: Vet examination, often under anaesthesia for a thorough check, X-rays,

 Treatment of gum disease in dogs